UPRI-earthquake/upri-earthquake.github.io/README.md

 ## Deploying on GitHub Pages
 To deploy your documentation on GitHub Pages, follow these steps:

 1. Configure GitHub Pages: In your Forked GitHub repository, go to the "Settings" tab and scroll down to the "GitHub Pages" section.
-Set the source branch to "gh-pages" and the "docs" folder.
+Set the source branch to "gh-pages" and the "root" folder.
 Save the changes.

 2. Access the Published Documentation: After a few moments, your documentation will be available at the URL mentioned in the GitHub Pages settings, typically in the format: https://<username>.github.io/<repository>/.